nikitavoloboev/data/docs/unix/my-file-system.md

 ## ~/Desktop

 Think of Desktop as a kind of `todo` pile.
-Just folders/files that either I am actively working on.
+Just folders/files that I am actively working on.

 ![](https://images.nikiv.dev/desktop-23.png)